What Does Aftershave Do and How Does It Work?

 That's why it's important to allow aloe to take over the lead when you're done creating your manscaping masterpiece.
 Aloe is a natural anti-inflammatory ingredient.
 That means it'll stand up to the itching and burning sensations your skin would otherwise have, incorporating a calming, soothing sensation that puts all bad things to rest.

-Awesome aftershave cools sensitive skin after it's been shaved, whether that's on the face or below the belt.
-Manscaped's Crop Reviver also imparts ingredients that keep swamp crotch away, helping men achieve maximum confidence with minimal effort.
+Awesome aftershave cools sensitive skin after it's been shaved, whether that's on the face or below the waist.
+Crop Reviver toner also imparts ingredients that keep swamp crotch away, helping men achieve maximum confidence with minimal effort.
 It's all about keeping the crotch clean and clear of the bacteria that can cause negative results in an unforgettable way.